Blynk-Technologies/Blynk-NCP-Driver/docs/Firmware Upgrade.md

    - `type`, `version` could be empty strings, in case the firmware info was not detected by Blynk Cloud
 2. The **Primary MCU** should validate the received info (e.g., check if it is compatible with the current hardware and software) and return true if it accepts the update
 3. If the **Primary MCU** confirms the update (returns OK), it **may** perform any of the following steps (as needed):
-   - Wait until the firmware update is appropriate, finish any critical operations
+   - Wait until the firmware update is appropriate, and finish any critical operations
    - Re-configure the NCP UART, i.e. change the baud rate
    - Reboot into bootloader mode or load a special firmware for handling the update process
    - Initialize the memory for receiving the new firmware (e.g., erase the target memory sector)